nirgn975/portfolio/content/posts/2020/chapter-3-simple-twitter.md

 },
 ```

-Don't try to run them yet, because it's now going to succeed, we need to add some typescript configuration for it to work.
+Don't try to run them yet, because it's not going to succeed, we need to add some typescript configuration for it to work.
 But before we do that, let's just go over the scripts and understand them.

 - The first one, `start`, will be the script we'll use the most, it'll run the npm `build` script and the npm `watch` script.
 - The next one is the `build` which is compile the typescript code with `tsc` (which is the default compiler of typescript and you have it because we installed the `typescript` package), and it runs another npm script named `tslint`.
 - The `serve` script run the compiled entry point file with nodemon (to watch for changes in the file).
 - The `watch` script run couple of commands in concurrently, with the [concurrently package](https://www.npmjs.com/package/concurrently).
 It runs the `tsc` compiler and the npm `serve` script from above.
-The smart thing it do is to add the `[TypeScript]` or `[Node]` keywords to the beginning of the command and color code it with yellow if it's `[TypeScript]` or in cyan if it's `[Node]`.
+The smart thing it's doing is to add the `[TypeScript]` or `[Node]` keywords to the beginning of the command and color code them with yellow if it's `[TypeScript]` or in cyan if it's `[Node]`.
 - The last script, `tslint` is running the typescript linter to check for errors, and we give it some rules and configuration files.

 Now that we know what every script do, we understand that we just need to create 2 files for the scripts to work, the rules (`tslint.json`) file and the configuration (`tsconfig.json`) file.
 So let's create them next to the `package.json` file, and we'll add some basic rules to `tslint.json` file: